barbarer/py4e-int/_sources/01-intro/01-creativityAndMot.rst

   :answer_a: True
   :answer_b: False
   :correct: a
-  :feedback_a: Correct!
-You will be both writing programs and using them in this book.
+  :feedback_a: You will be both writing programs and using them in this book.
   :feedback_b: Try again.
+You will be working on both sides.

   True or False?
 You will be both the programmer and the user in this book.